jesterreyperez/backpack-react/README.md

 ![App preview](./flight-schedule-screenshot.png)

+---

+## 💡 Note

+- This app is for educational/demo purposes and doesn't connect to real flight data.

+---

 ## 👨‍💻 About the Project

 This simulation replicates a realistic developer task at Skyscanner, requiring component integration and test verification.
 It's designed to showcase front-end skills in a practical, job-like setting.